Chanty

 Message optionsSlack Microsoft Teams

-In terms of notifications, both tools have advanced systems that can be personalized based on the preferences of the user.
-But neither of these apps has a central notification hub, similar to what Stride used to have.
+When it comes to notifications, both tools have advanced systems that can be personalized according to the user’s preferences.
+But neither app has a central hub for notifications, similar to what Stride used to have.

 Slack vs Teams: threads